Emulator Issues #4635

-#50 Updated by hatarumoroboshi over 8 years ago
+#50 Updated by hatarumoroboshi almost 9 years ago

 I noticed an improvement only in Disney Epic Mickey, instead in other games the rewrite brought some problems...so it is gonna be replaced soon by the default version?

 Btw what happened to the revision numbers?
 I can't understand anything with that sort of alphabetical versions, not to tell the "invisible" revisions with missing links that don't even show on the changes log...are these dev-only revisions?

-#58 Updated by arturbc93 about 8 years ago
+#58 Updated by arturbc93 over 8 years ago